cbhushan/bashmenot-website/pages/reference/index.md

 Portable natural sort, for input separated by `NUL` bytes instead of newlines.
 Never fails.

-Uses `sort` on Linux, and `gsort` on other platforms, passing any additional arguments to the tool.
+Uses `sort -Vz` on Linux and FreeBSD, and `gsort -Vz` on other platforms, passing any additional arguments to the tool.

 Logging module